art4711/bmap_find/README.md

 The `large-sparse` and `huge-sparse` tests are mostly useless here.
-In the actual result there's one initial cache miss and then the numbers hover between 0 and 0.000001 after which the numbers are truncated.
+In the actual result there's one initial cache miss and then the numbers hover between 0 and 0.000001 after which the measurements are truncated.
 This is useless.

 But all the other tests show a consistent 2.1-2.2x slowdown.
 This is